by Tom Kenyon

 One day I came upon the writings of the Swiss psychiatrist, Carl Jung.
 Suddenly I had a framework for these strange, bizarre, encounters.
 In his books, Jung painstakingly described what I had been experiencing.
 He even had a word for it ‑ Synchronicities were signs of something powerful moving deeply in the unconscious mind.
 When this movement was strong enough, it affected the external environment.

-It was the middle of winter and snow was piled deep outside.
-All of a sudden, Dr. Jung and his patient heard a thumping at the ice‑crusted window.
-Upon inspecting the source of the sound, it turned out to be a bumblebee!
+Dr. Jung and his patient heard a thumping at the window.
+Upon inspecting the source of the sound, it turned out to be a scarab!*

 The possibility of such an event boggles the mind.
 The odds against such an occurrence are staggering.
 How could a bumblebee flying around in the dead of winter, continually bump up against the window of a room in which a patient was describing a dream that involved a bumblebee?